charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'Remove cso1-code from tracking' @ 11/08/2023, 13:12:16 to second-year
+No files were modified in this commit.
+GPT Summary:
+ > This commit added code to the file cso/cso1-code and removed code from the same file, including the subproject commit 669fa245e5a8d1c69f4c1d905215520cd8e0941b.

 ### charliemeyer2000: 'cso notes and also personal finance lectures' @ 11/06/2023, 14:14:49 to second-year
 The following files were modified:
 - cso/cso1-code